bib0x/ovm/modules/convert/README.md

-# [ toolbox ]
+# [ convert ]

-This module contains different oneliner that could be handy time to time.
+This module contains different oneliner that could be handy time to time when converting data.

-## toolbox-hex2pylist
+## convert-hex2pylist

 ```
 $ toolbox-hex2pylist <num1> <num2> ...